chakrabortymlab/Y3VAR/README.md

-# Maintenance of Functional Repeat Arrays on the *Drosophila* Y Chromosome

 This repository contains the custom scripts, SLURM cluster workflows, and documentation utilized for the study **"Maintenance of functional repeat arrays on the *Drosophila* Y chromosome"**.
 The codebase is organized into modular directories corresponding directly to the major phases of our methods section.
 Each directory contains its own dedicated `README.md` detailing script executions, parameters, and cluster environment requirements.